1934 Auckland Rugby League season: Round 6

 Hec Brisbane came out of retirement to lead a Marist side which had been struggling somewhat.
 He was to play until the end of the season and officially retire for good with a benefit match played for him in October.
-Eight of their players had refused to play after taking issue over the clubs finances.
+Eight of their players had refused to play after taking issue over the club's finances.
 The players were Des Herring, Gordon Campbell, Claude List, Wilf Hassan, Charles Dunn, and the Schultz brothers (Bert, Len, and John).
 Hassan then left the club and switched to Marist rugby club.
 Robert Grotte debuted at halfback for Marist in Hassan's place.
 The following year Grotte moved to Australia and played for the St George club side with 13 first grade games over three years before returning to Auckland.
 He debuted for New Zealand in 1938.
 Herbert Thompson was concussed for the second time in the season in his City side's match with Devonport, and taken to Auckland Hospital.
 One match was played on the Monday which was a public holiday between City and Devonport.
 In the match between Richmond and Newton, both McNeil and Ted Mincham went off injured for Richmond, then Ray Lawless and Reginald Kelsall were both sent off for fighting.
 Late in the match Ted Brimble must have broken his collarbone but it was not reported for several weeks with him missing 3 matches.
 Eric Midgley scored a try for Ponsonby.
 He was a former Auckland diving champion and had competed against Wilf Hassan.